rexresearch

 them or in the region of gaps between the cores.
 The magnetic

-system can be open or closed along the contour with an annular or
+system can be open or closed along the contour with an annular

-rectangular magnetic circuit.
+or rectangular magnetic circuit.

 The core itself may have a non-uniform cross section and have a

-wider cross-sectional area in the magnetic equator region, and the
+wider cross-sectional area in the magnetic equator region, and

-the effective effective cross-sectional area of the core and the
+area of the core and the magnetic scattering itself.
+The core

-magnetic scattering itself.
-The core may also have a wider central
+may also have a wider central part, and the cross-sectional area

-part, and the cross-sectional area of the end parts is several
+of the end parts is several times smaller than the central part.

-times smaller than the central part.
-The core can be either solid
+The core can be either solid or composed of separate segments

-or composed of separate segments separated by gaps (for partial
+separated by gaps (for partial separation of magnetic fields) to

-separation of magnetic fields) to obtain a large magnetic flux.
+obtain a large magnetic flux.
+The secondary detachable winding

-The secondary detachable winding is located closer to the magnetic
+is located closer to the magnetic equator of the core, to the

-equator of the core, to the line between the magnetic poles and
+line between the magnetic poles and around which the magnetic

-around which the magnetic flux of the core closes.
-For the core of
+flux of the core closes.
+For the core of the segments you need

-the segments you need to have removable windings (or sections of
+to have removable windings (or sections of the common winding)

-the common winding) already on each segment separately for
+already on each segment separately for conversion and all the

-conversion and all the intrinsic magnetic fields of each core.
+intrinsic magnetic fields of each core.

-This applies in general to all dial cores from individual segments
+This applies in general to all dial cores from individual

-(with gaps) in all variants of devices.
+segments (with gaps) in all variants of devices.

 Another type of magnetic system is when the cores are located

-directly inside the magnetization coil itself with respect to the
+directly inside the magnetization coil itself with respect to

-the magnetic field occurs due to the closure of a large part of
+of the magnetic field occurs due to the closure of a large part

-of the device is a device with one simple straight core made of
+simplest version of the device is a device with one simple

-ferrite, steel or any other ferromagnet.
-The core can be rounded
+straight core made of ferrite, steel or any other ferromagnet.

-or rectangular or of special shape with lateral protrusions on the
+The core can be rounded or rectangular or of special shape with

-end parts.
-The core can be solid or inlaid (with or without gaps)
+lateral protrusions on the end parts.
+The core can be solid or

-and in general any special form to increase the efficiency of
+inlaid (with or without gaps) and in general any special form to

-separated by nonmagnetic gaps from a dielectric or air.
+nonmagnetic gaps from a dielectric or air.

 The core can also be dialed in the form of sequentially disposed